Pathways to Accreditation - International Education

 NEASC ACE Learning - logo

-ACE Learning introduces a fundamentally different approach to accreditation:
+A fundamentally different approach to school accreditation

-While documentation (curriculum, policies, plans, procedures) is needed on a foundational level, the ACE Learning protocol prioritizes observation of learning (and teaching) over voluminous documentation that may or may not reflect what actually happens in practice.
+While documentation (curriculum, policies, plans, procedures) is needed on a foundational level, the ACE Learning protocol prioritizes observation of learning and teaching over voluminous documentation that may or may not reflect what actually happens in practice.
 With ACE, the learning community’s energy is concentrated on defining, understanding, reflecting on, and embedding learning as its central purpose and goal.
+ACE invites all schools to reflect on how learning should illuminate the path to a better world for the next generation.

 The ACE Learning Principles provided a framework to not just affirm the school’s practices in relation to its mission/vision, but to also provide research-based feedback to promote learning.
 This wasn't nearly as explicit during my involvement in team visits using previous re-accreditation protocols.
 For schools like ours, it provides research and support to change practices to better align with what we know is best for student learning.